Social Democratic Federation

-The Social Democratic Federation (SDF) was established as Britain's first organised socialist political party by H. M. Hyndman, and had its first meeting on 7 June 1881.
-Those joining the SDF included William Morris, George Lansbury, James Connolly and Eleanor Marx.
-However, Friedrich Engels, Karl Marx's long-term collaborator, refused to support Hyndman's venture.
+The Social Democratic Federation (SDF) was a British socialist political party.
+The first socialist party in Britain, it was founded by H. M. Hyndman in 1881.
+Its members included William Morris, George Lansbury, James Connolly and Eleanor Marx.
 Many of its early leading members had previously been active in the Manhood Suffrage League.

 The SDF battled through defections of its right and left wings to other organisations in the first decade of the twentieth century before uniting with other radical groups in the Marxist British Socialist Party from 1911 until 1920.

 Organizational history

 Origins and early years

 The British Marxist movement effectively began in 1880 when a businessman named Henry M. Hyndman read Karl Marx's Communist Manifesto in French translation while crossing to America.
 Upon his return to London, Hyndman sought out Marx, then an exile living not far from his home.
 Hyndman, who had run for parliament earlier that year, decided to start a new political organization which he called the Democratic Federation and in June called its foundation convention, consisting of an assortment of radical grouplets and individuals.

 In preparation for the convention, Hyndman circulated among the delegates his book England for All, which paraphrased Marx's Capital without crediting the original author.
 Marx took great offence and broke off personal relations with his English epigone.
 Marx's distaste for Hyndman was shared by Friedrich Engels, who succeeded his close friend as his literary executor at Marx's death on 14 March 1883.

 In 1884 the Democratic Federation was transformed into the Social Democratic Federation (SDF) when the group adopted an explicitly socialist platform.
 The Federation was strongly opposed to the Liberal Party which then claimed to represent the labour movement in parliament.
 The programme of the SDF was strongly progressive, calling for (amongst other measures) a 48-hour workweek, the abolition of child labour, compulsory and free and secular education, equality for women, and the nationalisation of the means of production, distribution, and exchange by a democratic state.

 The party attracted to its banner a number of Britain's leading radicals, including William Morris, Edward Aveling and his partner Eleanor Marx, Karl's youngest daughter.

 Henry Hyndman dominated the SDF from the beginning.
 One key to his personal authority lay in his purse, which paid the bulk of its administrative expenses, and its weekly newspaper, Justice, lost money despite a healthy circulation of about 3,500.
 Some in the Federation were unhappy, regarding Hyndman as domineering in personal relations and sectarian in political thinking.
 Hyndman's detractors considered him politically ambitious and lacking in principle, and their ill will and personal antipathy came to a climax at Christmas 1884.